Table of contents

 Socialist Countries

 Some countries, such as Venezuela and Bolivia, have also seen the election of socialist leaders in the 21st century.
 However, the resurgence of socialism has also faced criticism and challenges, particularly in the United States where it is often portrayed as a threat to individual freedoms and capitalism.
+However, those promoting world socialism see leftist parties and governments in South America as offering ‘green shoots’ for the future of socialism.

 Socialism calls for public rather than private ownership of the ‘means of production’.
 It argues society as a whole should own, or at least control property for the benefit of all.